 The Best Bike Rental in Barcelona

-For the best bike rental in Barcelona get one at Barcelona Rent a Bike.
+For the best bike rental in Barcelona, I recommend Barcelona Rent a Bike.

 Booking Bikes Online in English

-Rentals include lock and Shimano gears (one document per party left as deposit).
+Rentals include two locks and Shimano gears (one document per party left as a deposit).

 You can pick up/drop off your rental bike between 10:00 am and 8:00 pm, Monday to Sunday.